 Those who have been with us for a while will remember that I once had two partners.
 Five years ago they became the subjects of what has been described as a "prank" by the Australian embassy in Bangkok, tried for a crime that was fabricated by the Australian government, found guilty despite the absence of any compelling evidence, and deported.
 This story is probably a book waiting to be written, but not by me.

 I have heard, although have not been explicitly told, that their conviction has finally been overturned on appeal.
-However, being absolved of these "crimes," is not enough to make up for public humiliation, damage to a thriving business, massive legal fees and the theft of more than five years from each of their lives.
+However, being absolved of these "crimes," is not enough to make up for public humiliation, damage to a thriving business, massive legal fees and the theft of more than five years from each of their lives, not to mention my own.
 Cheers to the Australian people, who saw fit to drive the scoundrel John Howard out of office.
 Yet all life is a cycle and there is still time for the final chapter in this story to be written.